Princess Kate's cancer diagnosis highlights balancing act between celebrity and royals' private lives

 Kate, Brown said, had been "ridiculously overwhelmed with all of the trolling and the mad theories and the crazy things that have been said, and she was simply backstage, or struggling with something that was really shocking and upsetting for her and her family."

-"I think we have to really cut them some slack about it at this point.
-They are people at the end of the day," Brown said.
+"I think we have to really cut them some slack about it at this point," Brown said.

 Did Kensington Palace get it wrong?

-Note: This article has been updated to correct the attribution of two quotes from CBS News' Vladimir Duthiers.